peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

  extensions have names with an asterisk ("*").
-Such a parameter will be ignored if it is ill-formed because of RFC 2231's rules (except for illegal percent-decoding or undecodable sequences for the given character enoding).
+Such a parameter will be ignored if it is ill-formed because of RFC 2231's rules (except for illegal percent-decoding or undecodable sequences for the given character encoding).
 Examples of RFC 2231 extensions follow (both examples encode the same "filename" parameter): </p>
  <p><b>text/example; filename*=utf-8'en'filename.txt</b> </p>
  <p><b>text/example; filename*0*=utf-8'en'file;